uuganbold/news_extractor/docs/report.md

 because it seemed not to show much improvement.
 Nonetheless, I think logically it would work, so I will consider it seriously later.

-2. I noticed that some prediction was deemed to missed even though it was right.
+2. I noticed that some prediction was deemed as missed even though it can be considered right.

 ![gereg](gereg.png)

 For example, on the image above, the model distinguished the outer element which added only few buttons.
 <br/><br/>Technically, it could be tagged positive because it did not add any text to the content.
 Even there was
 some cases that the outer element did not add anything to the inner element and just wrapped it.
-<br/><br/>So, I will make my model can accept multiple positive element as training data and output only one positive result.
+<br/><br/>So, I will prepare the dataset differently and make my model can accept multiple positive element as training data and output only one positive result.
 And also, it will be evaluated on whether it can distinguish one of those positive samples.

 ## Conclusion